ptomulik/testmd/README.md

 * `disable_content_matching` - do not test whether the content of subject and model hash is same after the operation under test,

-Most of these parameters might be overwriten per-method, for example:
+Most of these parameters might be overwritten on per-method basis, for example:

 ```ruby
 it_behaves_like 'Hash::Vash', {